The only current way to send and receive faxes with a Blackberry is through an online fax service.

 These services operate as a virtual fax machine located accessed through the internet.
-The Blackberry app ecosystem is mostly limited at the moment with few apps that provide services (and those that do are, in our opinion, typically slow to be updated).
-Online fax users of a Blackberry will need to manager their faxes through email, while setting up and configuring their services through their primary computer.
+The Blackberry app ecosystem limited at the moment with few apps that provide services (and those that do are, in our opinion, typically slow to be updated).
+Online fax users of a Blackberry will need to manage their faxes through email while setting up and configuring their services through their primary computer.

-At this moment, there is no software on the market that lets a user physically connect a fax machine or printer to their Blackberry so that the phone can act as the modem.
-As well, there is no option for an Blackberry to use the same existing phone number to double as a fax line.
+At the moment, no software lets a user physically connect a fax machine or printer to their Blackberry so that the phone can act as the modem.
+As well, there is no option for a Blackberry to use the same existing phone number to double as a fax line.

 While there are applications that let a user print to a printer through their phone, there are none we are aware of that let a person fax through the same printer.

 Table of Contents